EzzoHamdan/Project-9/README.md

 ## Updates Section:

-- **Version 1.1:** Enhancing professionalism by grouping related files and editing the links behavior and guarantee no changes appear to the URL whatsoever.
-The version also activated the "Resume/CV (PDF File)."
-Users now can download copies of the CV directly.
-Finally, the version enhanced the vocabulary used in the texts for estra clarity.
+- **Version 1.1:** Enhancing professionalism by grouping related files and editing link behavior to ensure no changes appear in the URL whatsoever.
+Additionally, this version activated the 'Resume/CV (PDF File)' feature, allowing end-users to download copies of the CV directly.
+Finally, the version improved the vocabulary used in the texts for extra clarity.